 "Steve Thoms' work always seems to be the perfect combination of relaxing and invigorating.
 His choice of bright, bold colours inject instant life and vitality into a moment, while his gentle, rolling compositions of the landscape simultaneously lull the viewer into a nearly hypnotic trance.
 It's a universal appeal that is hard to ignore."

 Chosen by: Kirsty Maclennan, Gallery Assistant.

-To find out more of our favourites, visit our galleries and speak with a member of our friendly staff or strike up a conversation on our live chat.
+To find out more of our favourites, visit our York gallery, drop us an email or strike up a conversation with a member of our friendly team on our live chat.